acierra/gst-playground/README.md

 This fork contains changes to the C# WebRTC client from `gst-playground` for use inside Unity.

-## What was changed

-The original C# console WebRTC client was refactored so that its WebRTC logic can be reused outside the console application.

-The receiver logic was moved into:

-`csharp/GstWebRtcReceiver.Core/`
+## Main changes

-The original console application remains as a simple test client:
+The original project provides a GStreamer WebRTC test environment with a browser-based JavaScript client.

+This fork adds a C# receiving path for Unity integration.

-`csharp/MinimalWebRtcClient/`
+### `csharp/MinimalWebRtcClient/`

+C# console application used to test connection to the existing GStreamer WebRTC infrastructure without Unity.

+### `csharp/GstWebRtcReceiver.Core/`

+Reusable C# WebRTC receiver extracted from the console prototype.

-`GstWebRtcReceiver.Core` is then used inside the Unity project.
+It is used by the Unity project to:

+- connect to `rs-signalling`;
+- perform WebRTC negotiation;
+- receive the video stream;
+- expose received video data to Unity.
 ## Current test architecture

 ```mermaid